Western Conference (MLS): 1997 (5 teams)

+2025 (15 teams)

+Changes from 2024: San Diego FC was added in the 2025 expansion.

 Western Conference playoff champions by year

-Note: The Conference Finals were a best-of-three series through 2001 (including the MLS semifinals in 2000 and 2001, when a conference playoff format was not used).
+Note: The conference finals were a best-of-three series through 2001 (including the MLS semifinals in 2000 and 2001, when a conference playoff format was not used).
 Matches tied after regulation were decided by a shoot-out.
 In 2002, a similar format was used except that draws were allowed and the team earning the most points advanced.
 From 2003 through 2011, the Finals were a single match.
 Matches tied after regulation went to extra time (Golden goal extra time was implemented for 2003 only), then a shoot-out if necessary.
 Beginning in 2012, the finals were a two-match aggregate series.
 The away goals rule for series that finished even on aggregate was first implemented in 2014.
 Extra time and shoot-outs were used if necessary, although away goals did not apply in extra time.
-In 2019, the playoffs returned to a single match, single elimination format (including the Conference Finals), which were hosted by the higher placed team in the regular season.
+In 2019, the playoffs returned to a single match, single elimination format (including the conference finals), which were hosted by the higher placed team in the regular season.

 From 2015 to 2021, the Western Conference was represented in the MLS Cup by either Seattle Sounders FC or the Portland Timbers.